Are you in the process of forming a limited liability company (LLC) but you don’t want to go the full DIY route?

 Is There a Better Alternative?
 While CorpNet and LegalZoom both have plenty of positives, neither of them are among our absolute favorite companies in this industry.

-In general, we prefer to use an LLC service like ZenBusiness, IncFile and Northwest Registered Agent.
+In general, we prefer to use an LLC service like ZenBusiness, IncFile, or Northwest Registered Agent.
 They include a full year of registered agent service with all of their LLC formation packages and a lot of other solid features.
 Plus, they have fabulous customer feedback reputations, with hundreds of positive reviews all over the web.

 6 Things They Have In Common